huayu1111/M2DMiners/README.md

 A toolbox for miRNA-disease association prediction.

-This toolbox contains 5 softwares
+This toolbox contains 5 softwares:

 1) Combinatorial prioritization algorithm by imformatiion flow maximization